This blog may contain affiliate links. Read our disclosure policy for more info.

 The place is beautifully designed and the works of art are very impressive.
 Overall, it’s a great learning experience.

-Hot tip: Visit the Museo Templo del Sol Pintor Cristobal Ortega Maila with a visit to the Ciudad Mitad del Mundo.
+Hot Tip: Visit the Museo Templo del Sol Pintor Cristobal Ortega Maila at the same time ast the Ciudad Mitad del Mundo.

 10. Take a trip to the Secret Garden Hostel in Cotopaxi